Abir-Tx/webtech/docs/README.md

 # Webtech - G

 My Webtech Section G (Fall 22-23) Repo under respectable Sir Rashidul Hasan Nabil.
-The repo will hold all the works from **Webtech** course lab and practices of Mushfiqur Rahman Abir.
+The repo will hold all the works from **Webtech** course lab and practices of Mushfiqur Rahman Abir.A

+## Live Site

+- View the Live Site hosted on GitHub [Here](https://abir-tx.github.io/webtech/)

 ## Personal Details